-More investment cash is flowing into the digital infrastructure sector.
+More investment cash is following into the digital infrastructure sector.
 Investors are eying new targets as the pandemic seems to be getting under control.
 The move shows that a new wave of mergers and acquisitions is in the offing.

 The news recently signaled that there are two new special purpose acquisition corporations (SPACs) featuring teams of data center executives.
 At the same time, the industry’s busiest consolidator is accumulating a massive round of new capital.

 The continued incursion of investor capital isn’t a revelation; however, the addition of multiple SPACs adds a new development is this trend.
 Moreover, this is apt to increase the number of publicly-held companies focused on digital infrastructure, observers believe.